abbeyperini/digital-garden/blogs/state-101.md

 Angular also has an inject method for dependency injection.
 It provides multiple ways to create a provider.
 A common pattern is creating a class [service](https://angular.dev/tutorials/first-app/09-services), but you can also use [values like a string, boolean, or Date](https://angular.dev/guide/di/dependency-injection-providers).
 If you need to trigger updates from a consumer, your service class can define getters and setters.

-Dependency injection in React involves four hooks - `useReducer`, `createContext`, `createContextDispatch`, and `useContext`.
+Dependency injection in React involves three hooks - `useReducer`, `createContext`, and `useContext`.
 Writing a context requires understanding concepts that are used in global state management libraries.
 I'll explain how to write one in the next part of this series.

 Basically, `createContext` creates a component to hold your state and `createContextDispatch` creates a component with methods for updating your state.